kuatroka/zero-hono-react-counter-uplot/docs/ZERO-SYNC-PATTERNS.md

 Need to implement a feature?
 │
 ├─ Is it reading/querying database data?
-│  └─ ✅ Use Zero query (z.query.table.where(...))
+│  └─ ✅ Define synced query in src/zero/queries.ts
 │
 ├─ Is it search/filter/sort?
-│  └─ ✅ Use Zero query with ILIKE
+│  └─ ✅ Define synced query with ILIKE
 │
 ├─ Is it authentication/authorization?
 │  └─ ✅ Use Hono API endpoint